Multicultural Programming

 The Black House

-Over fifty years ago, Black students at Georgetown University staged a protest, resulting in the creation of the “Black House,” a dedicated space for students of color to gather and address issues.
+Over fifty years ago, Black students at Georgetown University staged a protest, resulting in the creation of the “Black House,” a dedicated space for students to gather.
 Today, the Black House continues to foster diversity and community through various programs and events, such as discussions, voter registration, and workshops.

-In 2014, Hoya Latinx leaders organized the first university-sponsored Latinx Heritage Month, which led to the creation of Casa Latina, a dedicated space for Latinx students to share their narratives and access resources.
-Today, Casa Latina continues to foster inclusivity and community through vital discussions and support for Latinx students at Georgetown.
+In 2014, Hoya Latinx leaders organized the first university-sponsored Latinx Heritage Month, which led to the creation of Casa Latina, a dedicated space for Latinx students and their friends and allies to share their narratives and access resources.
+Today, Casa Latina continues to foster inclusivity and community through vital discussions and support for students at Georgetown.

 The Student of Color Alliance (SOCA) is a collaborative umbrella organization comprising representatives from various cultural organizations across campus.
 SOCA aims to unite students of color through collaborative programming, advocacy, and financial support, with member organizations including the African Society of Georgetown, Asian American Students Association, Black Student Alliance, La Casa Latina, and many more.
 If your student organization needs support for an event, program, or conference costs, you can request funding from SOCA.